If it isn't visible, it's probably broken

 3. How often is it actually verified?

-This is where everything comes together.
 Even if something is easy and quick in theory, the important bit is: how often does anyone actually do it?

 Some examples: